-The Computer Science Department offers six courses that prepare students for college work and for use of technology in their personal and professional lives.
+The Computer Science Department offers several courses that prepare students for college work and for technology use in their personal and professional lives.
 In addition, the department sponsors FIRST Tech Challenge and CyberPatriot teams that participate in local and national contests.
 For enrollment in the courses offered by the department, the student must satisfy the requirements listed below.

 Computer Applications I

-This is a full-year, half credit course required of all 8th graders not in Physical Science and of all incoming freshmen who did not take Digital Media.
-The following major topics are covered: introduction to computer hardware and software, Windows and the Internet, word processing, spreadsheets, digital presentations, programming in SmallBASIC, and Web page creation in HTML.
+This is a full-year, half-credit course required of all incoming eighth graders not enrolled in Physical Science and freshmen who are not taking Digital Media.
+The following major topics are introduced: computer hardware and software, operating systems, networks and the Internet, word processing, spreadsheets, digital presentations, programming in SmallBASIC, and Web page creation in HTML.
 Classes meet every other day.